NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

 Example 2
 ~~~~~~~~~

-In this example, a set of actual measurements is provided, as the
+In this example, a set of actual measurements of the water surface is
-longitude, latitude, and water height above the WGS_1984 datum,
+provided, as the longitude, latitude, and water height above the
-with the first two measured in degrees and the last one
+WGS_1984 datum, with the first two measured in degrees and the last
-in meters.
+one in meters.

 If the water heights are given relative to a geoid, or some other
 datum, those need to be converted to WGS_1984.